silverstar194/CapitalOneIPInformer/README.md

 2. Each merchant from your transactions is reverse looked up using latitude and longitude to determine the FIPS county code.
 This is done with the ```gather_fips``` service
 3. Once each merchant is mapped to a FIP additional FIBS data is added from US Census data.
 This is done with the ```gather_fips_data``` service

-## ML and Anylistis (all the fun stuff!)
+## ML and Analysis (all the fun stuff!)
-I use two main techniques to identify potential market leads and marketing targets: dbscan clustering and multi. variable nearest neighboors.
+I use two main techniques to identify potential market leads and marketing targets: dbscan clustering and multi. variable nearest neighbors.
 Additionally, I leverage MatterMark for local companies once cluster locations are determined.
 Below is a walk through of the data flow:

 1. Transactions and Traffic is difference based on linear distance computed from latitude and longitude
 2. Points are plotted and clustered.